gewmas/JGame_oogasalad/README.md

 **Game Authoring:**

 - Rebecca Lai - Worked with Susan to create the GameAuthoringGUI.
-Primarily worked on
+Worked individually on user library and the "click-and-drag" mechanism of images and audio.
-- Susan Zhang
+- Susan Zhang - Worked with Rebecca to create the GameAuthoringGUI.
+Worked individually on writing game information to JSON.

 **Engine Front End:**